jacobbuck/css-to-style/readme.md

 # css-to-style

-Transforms a string of css rules into a style object.
+Transform a string of css rules into a style object.

 ## Usage